Our Doctors

 Dr Paul Viray is a dual qualified Medical Oncologist and Geriatrician.
 He is currently Chair of the Geriatric Oncology Community of Practice for the Clinical Oncology Society of Australia (COSA) and an executive member of their geriatric oncology special interest groups working to help optimise the management of older adults with cancer in Australia.

-Dr Viray has trademarked the “Viray-CGA” (a cancer specific comprehensive geriatric assessment), which I use to help optimise both the oncological and geriatric needs of my patients concurrently.
+He is the creator of the “Viray-CGA,” a cancer-specific comprehensive geriatric assessment he uses to optimise both the oncological and geriatric needs of his patients concurrently.

 Dr Matthew Loft